-You are cordially invited to attend the 2020 Annual Meeting of Stockholders and any adjournment or postponement thereof (the "Annual Meeting") of VirnetX Holding Corporation to be held on Friday, May 29, 2020, at 1:00 p.m.
+You are cordially invited to attend the 2022 Annual Meeting of Stockholders and any adjournment or postponement thereof (the "Annual Meeting") of VirnetX Holding Corporation ("VirnetX," the "Company," "we," "us," or similar term) to be held on Friday, June 3, 2022, at 10:00 a.m.
 Pacific Time.
-Due to the growing public health impact of the coronavirus outbreak (COVID-19), the Annual Meeting will be held in virtual format this year to support the health and well-being of our stockholders, and to afford the same rights and opportunities to participate as would be available at an in-person meeting.
-You may attend the Annual Meeting by visiting www.virtualshareholdermeeting.com/VHC2020, where you will be able to listen to the meeting live, submit questions limited to the proposals described in the proxy statement accompanying this letter (the "Proxy Statement"), and vote online by entering the control number located on your proxy card.
-At the Annual Meeting, we will ask you to consider the following proposals:
+The Annual Meeting will be held in virtual format this year to support the health and well-being of our stockholders, and to afford the same rights and opportunities to participate as would be available at an in-person meeting.
+You may attend the Annual Meeting by visiting https://agm.issuerdirect.com/vhc, where you will be able to listen to the meeting live and submit questions limited to the proposals described in the proxy statement accompanying this letter (the "Proxy Statement").